The access to this course is restricted to Hakin9 Premium or IT Pack Premium Subscription

 - Firewall/IDS evasion and rule mapping techniques using various tools for ingress and firewall/IDS egress evasion.

-18 CPE credits
+Certificate of completion, 18 CPE credits

 What will you learn?